-The coding results for the NN test set are given in Table 1, showing transparent results at working points with the similar accuracy of original and reconstructed pre-trained NNs for Top-1 / Top-5 classification accuracies and Peak Signal-to-Noise Ratio (PSNR) / Structural Similarity Index Measure (SSIM) for image compression.
+The coding results for the NN test set are provided in Table 1, showing transparent results at working points with similar accuracy of original and reconstructed pre-trained NNs for Top-1 / Top-5 classification accuracies and Peak Signal-to-Noise Ratio (PSNR) / Structural Similarity Index Measure (SSIM) for image compression.
 The NNC compression capability is given as compression ratio cr in Table 1: As an example for VGG16 with cr = 2.98%, NNC is able to compress the neural network from ~553 Mbyte to a bitstream size of ~16.5 Mbyte without performance degradation.
+More details about the evaluation procedure and further results can be found in [1].

 For assessing coding contributions of individual tools, an exemplary analysis is given in Fig. 2 for VGG16 and MobileNetV2.
 Regarding overall coding pipelines, low rank decomposition reduces the overall number of parameters and provides data reduction as well.
 In contrast, sparsification and unification are not included, as these tools only reduce the number of unique values, but do not reduce the data size themselves.
 Therefore, Fig. 2 shows results for the (pre-trained) original and low rank decomposition pipelines.
 For ease of results comparison, the working points for Fig. 2 are selected such that the models achieve top-1/top-5 accuracies of 70.5%/89.5% for VGG16 and around 68.6%/88.8% for MobileNetV2 only varying in a small range.
 Note that VGG16 does not contain batch norm layers, hence BN does not add coding gains for this NN.